jiali1025/A_General_Active_learning_framework_for_MoleDesign/TDDFT_calculations/README_TDDFT.txt

 6. Change the ephemdir directory in all 3 TDDFT_from_SMILES* files (either in the python file itself or as an input argument in-line).
 This will be where all the calculations are done so make sure there is enough storage in this location.

+7. Do chmod u+x g092xyz.pl and chmod u+x xtb to make sure both are executable.

 How to Run